 Whenever the lease liability is remeasured, the Bank recognizes the remeasurement amount of the lease liability as an adjustment to the right-of-use asset.
-However, if the carrying amount of the right-of-use asset is reduced to zero and there is further reduction in the measurement of the lease liability, the Bank recognises such reduction in the income statement
+However, if the carrying amount of the right-of-use asset is reduced to zero and there is further reduction in the measurement of the lease liability, the Bank recognises such reduction in profit & loss.

-The Bank presents right-of-use assets that do not correspond to the definition of investment property in "Other Fixed Assets" and the lease liabilities in "Other Liabilities" in the statement of financial position.
+The Bank records right-of-use assets that do not correspond to the definition of investment property in "Other Tangible Assets" and the lease liabilities in "Other Liabilities" in the statement of financial position.